 Want to know how to drive your husband crazy?

 When I make a recipe for Think Tasty, I cook it at least twice, if not more.
 The first round of recipe testing involves recording ingredient amounts, baking times, etc. Once complete, I sample the recipe.
-If it’s good, I ask my husband (or anyone in my home in pre-COVID times).
+If it’s good, I ask my husband or anyone in my home for feedback.
 With double consensus, the recipe will have another round of testing.
 (It’s my version of one of my dad’s favorite books: Measure Twice, Cut Once.)

 The second recipe testing usually takes place on a Friday.
 I try to cook and test in the morning so I have good lighting for photos.
 This time I double check the recorded amounts and times to make sure the recipe is correct.
 If a second batch produces another winner, the recipe will then be added to my list of to be written articles.

 This recipe starts with bacon cooking in the oven.
 So, I did that twice.
-As we both work from home, twice my husband came out of his workspace to the aromas of bacon.
+As we both work from home, two times my husband came out of his workspace to the aromas of bacon.
 Sadly, twice he was told that the bacon was being used in a recipe.

 Hold on!
 I’m not really that mean.